lastingParadox/ff-site/archive-to-markdown/md/ff2/19-pushing-up-daisies.md

 **Zander** _(15-Sep-18 03:26 PM)_

-> t!8ball Do the weapons exchange into their normal forms with the ability to turn into dildos when wanted?
+t!8ball Do the weapons exchange into their normal forms with the ability to turn into dildos when wanted?

 **Tatsumaki** _(15-Sep-18 03:26 PM)_

-> 🎱 | Outlook not so good,
+> 🎱 | Outlook not so good, Zander.
-> Zander
-> .

 **Jelsafan0** _(15-Sep-18 03:27 PM)_